sweeneyian/VersiLab_Plugin/README.md

 # VersiLab Plugin

 `VersiLab_Plugin` is early development targeted towards pre-clinical optical endo-microscopy (OEM).
-It is a plugin using JavaFX GUI, can acquire images from webcam, allows the processing of images in real-time from selection of drop down processing algorithms, and control of National Instruments Digtal Module for controlling LEDS.
+It runs as an ImageJ/Fiji plugin using a JavaFX GUI, can acquire images from webcam, allows the processing of images in real-time from selection of drop down processing algorithms, and control of National Instruments Digtal Module for controlling LEDS.

 ## Snapshot of Versilab detecting cores:
 ![versilab snapshot](https://github.com/sweeneyian/VersiLab_Plugin/blob/master/src/main/resources/versilab%20snapshot.png?raw=true)